RikJansenTU/FontysS4/README.md

 **Client Project**

+I helped create a first physical prototype of the room out of wood to show our concept to Greenhouse.

 All of our research has been accumulated in [this document](/Client%20Project/Research/Generative%20AI%20Research%20Document.pdf).

+For our final demo, we put a lot of effort into creating an experience that matched our intended final 'room' as closely as possible, allowing people to interact with our prototype in a natural way.
+We gave people the opportunity to play around with the room, inputting prompts and seeing the results.

 For personal reflections, see the Personal Growth learning outcome below.

 ## 6. Personal Growth